 - 1. CONTRACTOR shall purchase and maintain insurance using a company or companies that maintain an A.M.
 Best rating of not less than A-VII with coverage forms acceptable to SCDOT.
 The insurance described below shall be maintained uninterrupted for the duration of the Project, including warranty periods, and shall protect CONTRACTOR from claims set forth below which may arise out of or result from CONTRACTOR's operations under the Contract, whether such operations be performed by CONTRACTOR or by any subcontractor or by anyone directly or indirectly employed by any of them or by anyone for whose acts any of them may be liable: - a.
 Claims under workers' or workmen's compensation, disability benefit and other similar employee benefit acts; - b.
 Claims for damages because of bodily injury, occupational sickness or disease, or death of CONTRACTOR's employees; - c.
 Claims for damages because of bodily injury, sickness or disease, or death of any person other than CONTRACTOR's employees; - d.
 Claims for damages insured by usual personal injury liability coverage which are sustained (1) by any person as a result of an offense directly or indirectly related to the employment of such person by CONTRACTOR, or (2) by any other person; - e.
 Claims for damages, other than to the work itself, because of injury to or destruction of tangible property, including loss of use resulting therefrom; - f.
 Claims for damages because of bodily injury or death of any person or property damage arising out of the ownership, maintenance or use of any motor vehicle. - g.
 Claims involving contractual liability insurance applicable to the Contractor's obligations under the indemnity provisions of this contract. - h.
-Claims involving professional liability. - 2.
-The minimum limits of liability for the following types of insurance are required, except where greater limits are required by statute: - a.
-Workers' Compensation, including: Worker's Compensation Insurance/Employer's Liability c.
-Business Automobile Liabilit y \$1,000,000 j per occurrence ---- ------------------------------ ----------------- ----------------
+Claims involving professional liability.

+2. The minimum limits of liability for the following types of insurance are required, except where greater limits are required by statute:

+a.
+Workers' Compensation, including: Worker's Compensation Insurance/Employer's Liability b.
+Commercial General Liability \$2,000,000 per occurrence

-State Statutory limits Employer's Liability \$100,000 per accident \$500,000 per disease \$100,000 each employee b.
-Commercial General Liability \$1,000,000 per occurrence \$2,000,000 annual aggregate d.
-Umbrella Liability Coverage \$10,000,000 per occurrence \$20,000,000 annual aggregate
+State Statutory limits Employer's Liability

+\$100,000 per accident \$500,000 per disease \$100,000 each employee c.
+Business Automobile Liability \$1,000,000 per occurrence

+\$ 4,000,000 annual aggregate

-Commercial General Liability insurance shall be written on ISO occurrence form CG 00 01 (or substitute for providing equivalent coverage) and shall cover liability arising from premises, operations, independent contractors, productscompleted operations, contractual liability and personal injury and advertising injury.
+Commercial General Liability insurance shall be written on ISO occurrence form CG 00 01 (or substitute for providing equivalent coverage) and shall cover liability arising from premises, operations, independent contractors, products-completed operations, contractual liability and personal injury and advertising injury.
 The policy shall contain the per project endorsement.